Asturn15/Gymnastics-on-GitHub/Project 4 - Power BI dashboard/Project 4 - Power BI intearactive dashoboard.md

 This one does not differ significantly from the all-around results card, so I will focus on pointing out and justifying the differences.

+1. `Table` - looks really similar to this in all-around pages, but with few diffrences:

+- __Yellow background__ - for result from All Around final
+- __Pink dot__ - in _E Score_ column this one is a must for those who have achieved proof 9.000 and above for execution
+- __Penalty__ - column with value of neutral deductions

+2. `Distibution chart` - No changes here

+3. `Apparatus Chart` - Here I decided to use two charts - for D Score and E Score with the card being numerical information.

+- __D Score__ - how many points separate the player from the best mark
+- __E Score__ - how many points the player lost for his routine

+   Both charts are in the form of a donut with a graphical representation of the data

+4. `Filter`- No changes here

+5. `Card` - Near to the card with rank, you can find information how far this results is from the best score on this apparatus.

 ## Step 6 - Gymnasts Data

+The center of this page is an interactive map showing all the countries whose competitors took part in the competition.
+On its edges you will find a summary of achieved successes and basic filters that allow you to display specific information.

+1. `Map` - The map not only shows the countries from which the competing competitors come, but also their number is determined by the intensity of the color.
+After hovering over the country, we will see a label with the names of the gymnasts, category and place in country ranking (more in the description of the "_Label for Gymnasts Data_" page).

+2. `Filter` - These, similarly to the previously described pages, allow you to easily filter information according to specific categories:

+- __Medals__ - displays only those countries whose competitors win medals in the finals.
+- __Finals__ - displays only those countries whose competitors took part in the finals.
+- __Categories__ - displays countries according to the category in which the competitors competed - _senior, junior_

+3. `Card` - these summarize data for individual countries in the form of numbers.

+- __Medals & Finals__ - The cards above the map summarize the number of participants in the finals and the medals they won for their country.
+The cards on the right side of the map show a detailed breakdown of medals won by athletes of a specific country.
+- __Number of gymnasts__ - displays number of all gymnasts from country.

 ## Step 7 - Label for Gymnasts Data

+This is the last type of page that was designed for this report.
+There are three elements on it:

+1. `Table` - this column contains the names and categories of players.
+2. `Card` - These display two types of information.

+- __Flag__ - according to the filter of the players
+- __Ranking__ - this is calculated based on the following formula: